- How to Ace Teacher Interviews

 How to answer: Discipline comes with respect.
 When students respect the teacher, their classmates, and themselves, they start becoming more disciplined about life.
 Being strict and harsh with students is not the only way or rather not the right way to bring in discipline.
 Open conversations and understanding can bring in discipline.

 20.What makes you the best candidate?

 Why we should choose you over the other candidates is a common interview question.

 How to answer: Re-emphasize your skills and how they make you a good teacher.
-Tell them that you are someone who stands by what you believe and that even if they find someone else with the same set of skills, genuineness and your set of values are a rare find.
+Tell them that you are someone who stands by what you believe and that even if they find someone else with the same set of skills, genuineness and your set of values are rare finds.

-Now that you have a clear understanding about the teacher interview questions, without further ado, let’s learn more about what interviewers look for in a teacher:
+Now that you have a clear understanding of the teacher interview questions, without further ado, let’s learn more about what interviewers look for in a teacher:

 1.Active and Positive Personality

 Interviewers want their teachers to be proactive, whether it is coaching centers, schools, universities, or any other Educational institutions for that matter.
 Regardless of where you are going to teach, interviewers want their teachers to be active and positive.
 As it is, it is hard to gain the attention of students and engage with them.
 The last thing you want is to see them fall asleep because you aren’t active enough.
 Any job for that matter looks for a candidate who is active and enthusiastic.
 Positive personality helps to keep the classroom in control and to establish rapport with your students.